castrojo/bluefin-website/README.md

   messages: {
     'en-US': enUS,
     'pt-BR': ptBR,
-    // add your language here following the style guideline, e.g.:
+    // Add your language here following the style guideline, e.g.:
     // 'ja-JP': jaJP,
   }
-}
+})
 ```

-Your new language will follow the schema from enUS, so make sure the fields any everything are the same.
+Your new language will follow the schema from `enUS`, so make sure the fields and everything are the same.
 Some fields may contain markdown support or HTML support, that really depends and there is just no way I can document this here.